Le Touquet: Rail

 Historically, Le Touquet had very good rail service thanks to local rail lines that served the coast between the Canche and the Authie and a connector to the main railway line.
 The trunk line between Paris and Boulogne, with the station at nearby Étaples, was opened in 1847.
 As Le Touquet rapidly expanded, some investors started sensing a business opportunity in carrying passengers to the new resort.
 The first request for a railway concession came in 1892 to build a "tramway", (Note: In late 19th century usage, the word "tramway" in France could mean trams in a modern sense (urban rail transit on public streets) but it was also used for branch lines of local importance.
-The word "tramway" here refers to the latter meaning.) but the investor had to back out in 1895 because they had problems with buying out land, choosing the power source (horses or electricity) and because the bridge over the Canche river was too narrow to accommodate the new line.
-The new company, the Société du Tramway d'Étaples à Paris-Plage (EP), which grouped investors under the leadership of Banque Adam, a local financial institution, quickly resolved these problems and opened a metre-gauge electrified train line on 15 July 1900.
+The word "tramway" here refers to the latter meaning.) but that investor backed out due to numerous issues with the construction he could not resolve.
+On the second try, investors from the Société du Tramway d'Étaples à Paris-Plage (EP) quickly overcame these problems and opened a metre-gauge electrified train line on 15 July 1900.
 Another concessionary, Société du Chemin de Fer de Berck-Plage à Paris-Plage (BP), followed suit with a non-electrified metre-gauge line that reached the outskirts of Le Touquet in 1910 and the city centre in 1912.
 There were also two 600 mm gauge tram lines, one being a circular line in the city centre and the other that was only transporting passengers at the golf course; both were built by the developers of Le Touquet and opened around 1910, but in a murky legal environment that does not allow much study of their history.